Intelligent-CAT-Lab/FlakyDoctor/README.md

 File structures in this repository are as follows, please refer to `README.md` in each directory for more details:
 - [datasets](datasets/README.md): Datasets of flaky tests in the evaluation.
 - [patches](patches/README.md): Successful patches generated.
-- `results`: Detailed results for successfully fixed flaky tests in the evaluation.
+- [results](results/README.md): Detailed results for successfully fixed flaky tests in the evaluation.
 - `src`: Source code and scripts to run FlakyDoctor.

 ## 🌟 Get started to run the tool!